Valdr687/Valdr687/README.md

 ## Hi there 👋

-Has had some IT classes, found it fun.
+Has had some CS classes, found it fun.
 I speak french, english, y un poco español.

 ## Projects